getman-research-group/Autonoma/README.md

 # Autonoma
- A Framework for High Throughput Computational Calculations and Simulations on the Palmetto High Performance Computing Cluster
+ A tool for high throughput computational simulations on the Palmetto High Performance Computing Cluster.

 ### Scripts